NicholasBHubbard/shellhist/README.md

 #### shellhist-history-search

 Search your shell history with `completing-read`, and insert the selection into the `M-x shell` input buffer.
+If there is any text already in the shell input buffer it is removed.
 It is recommended that you bind this function to a key in `shell-mode-map` (I personally bind it to `C-r`).

 # Variables